trewes/ZykovColor/README.md

 ## Dependencies and Installation

-We used version 2.1.2 of [CaDiCal](https://github.com/arminbiere/cadical),
+We used version 2.1.2 of [CaDiCaL](https://github.com/arminbiere/cadical),
 but any version with the same IPASIR-UP interface should work.
 [Open-WBO](https://github.com/sat-group/open-wbo) is used
 to build the incremental cardinality constraints with the Totalizer Encoding.
 This is not strictly necessary for ZykovColor, but we also support the option to explicitly add at-most-$k$-constraints.
+We also require the libraries of CaDiCaL and OpenWBO so they need to be compiled beforehand.
-[Boost](https://www.boost.org/) and ZLIB are also required, and the path to a binary of [CliSAT](https://github.com/psanse/CliSAT) is needed to compute an initial clique in preprocessing.
+[Boost](https://www.boost.org/) (with the program_options library compiled) and ZLIB are also required, and the path to a binary of [CliSAT](https://github.com/psanse/CliSAT) is needed to compute an initial clique in preprocessing.